slmhastings/Penny-Blog/src/pages/blog/2021-03-30-women-are-freakin’-awesome-your-financial-mentor-should-be-too.md

 #### 5. Women can change the world

-* Women have the potential to add $12 trillion to the global economy over the course of the next decade.
-(McKinsey)
+* Women have the potential to add $12 trillion to the global economy over the course of the next decade (McKinsey)

- A rising tide of female financial mastery can raise and benefit the entire economy – not just at home, but in the entire \*world\*.
 It’s no surprise that the world is waking up to the potential of women in control of their financial future.

 We know there is a gap in the market, and we’re not alone at seeing the potential women have to change our future – for the better.